vermaaarti/Performance-Planning-Application/README.md

 # Performance-Planning-Application

-An MVC application to plan/track the performance of employees.
+A .net MVC application to plan/track the performance of employees.

 <h2>Performance Planning Application</h2>